godaddy/gasket/packages/gasket-plugin-intl/README.md

 So for `de-CH`, we would be loading the `en` locale file.
-Not ideal for your customers, but this serves as a safety mechanism to make sure your app remains somewhat readable for unexcepted locales.
+Not ideal for your customers, but this serves as a safety mechanism to make sure your app remains somewhat readable for unexpected locales.
 Also note, however, that you can associate known locales to share a translations with another locale using `localesMap`.